estradavg/Module-Interfaces-Hardware-Software/Activity M4.1 Docker Installation/README.md

 This guide pretends to guide the user on how to install an Ubuntu image and create a simple hello world file with Python using Docker Engine.

-1. Install Docker Desktop visit official site [here link] (https://www.docker.com/products/docker-desktop/)
+1. Install Docker Desktop visit official site [here]([url](https://www.docker.com/products/docker-desktop/)).

-2. Get official ubuntu image from [here link] (https://hub.docker.com/_/ubuntu).
+2. Get official ubuntu image from [here]([url](https://hub.docker.com/_/ubuntu)).
 In my case, I used the ubuntu 22.04 veersion.
 For this, open your prefered terminal and type the command like shown here:

 `docker pull ubuntu:22.04`